imronuke/ADPRES/docs/install.md

 ./adpres /home/imronuke/smpl/static/IAEA3Ds
 ```

-If you see `ADPRES EXIT NORMALLY` at the end of terminal output, then congratulations! you have compiled ADPRES.
-By the way, it should take less than 0.2 seconds in you compile using gfortran in a typical today's computer.
+If you see `ADPRES EXIT NORMALLY` at the end of terminal output, then congratulations! you have compiled ADPRES correctly.
+By the way, it should take less than 0.2 seconds for ADPRES to solve IAEA3Ds problem if you compile using gfortran in a typical today's computer.

 For you to be able to execute ADPRES from any folder, you can copy it to `usr/bin` (provided you have an admin privilege)